 What materials are the parts used to assemble the outdoor structure?
 Country Lane Gazebos uses powder-coated brackets, which can help sustain a wood pergola by preventing rot.
 Cheap metal pieces rust with the weather and can promote decay in an outdoor structure.

 These are a few reasons as to the value of buying Country Gazebos is ideal for your outdoor investment.
 When planning to at an outdoor structure to your backyard, these are a few things to keep in mind when comparing.
 We, at Country Lane Gazebos, stand by the quality product we produce.
-Please don’t hesitate to call us or email us questions.
+Please don’t hesitate to call us or email us with questions.